-Sarah Huckabee Sanders is out as White House Press Secretary
+Sarah Huckabee Sanders is out as White House press secretary

 Nothing gold can stay.

-President Trump tweeted Thursday that White House Press Secretary Sarah Huckabee Sanders will be leaving the administration at the end of the month.
+President Donald Trump tweeted on Thursday that White House Press Secretary Sarah Huckabee Sanders will be leaving the administration at the end of the month.

 The departure appears amicable from the language of the tweet, in which Trump describes Sanders as “wonderful,” and a “special person with wonderful talents, who has done an incredible job.”